pki-io/threatspec/README.md

     # Components

-After looking at the code for a few moments, you realise that it would make sense to map out the components first, before trying to add any mitigations, using a combination of "ThreatSpec" and "Does" comments.
-The comments for save() looks like:
+After looking at the code for a few moments, you realise that it would make sense to map out the components first, before trying to add any mitigations, using a combination of "ThreatSpec" and "Does" comments for each of the functions.
+The comments for save() look like:

     // ThreatSpec SimpleV1 for (*main.Page).save
     // Does page saving for WebApp:FileSystem